Striped Bass With Preserved Lemon

 2 tablespoons chopped preserved lemon

-One 3-pound striped bass filet, with skin, pin bones removed
+One 3-pound striped bass filet, skin on, pin bones removed